douggilliland/Linux-68k/SIMPLE_68008/S68K_GAME_01/README.md

+Sample Game - Guess a number from 1 to 100

+Lacks random number generator code

 This is an example of a C program that runs on the SIMPLE-68008 card.

 You will need a version of gcc built as a cross-compiler for the 68k